insistedMarin/Spark-Scala-String-Scalarization/README.md

 ## Setup and Configuration

 1. Ensure you have Spark and Hadoop properly configured on your machine.
+If you are using Windows, make sure to add `winutils.exe` to the `bin` directory of your Hadoop installation.

+> **Note for Windows Users**: You can download the necessary `winutils.exe` binaries from [this GitHub repository](https://github.com/steveloughran/winutils).
+Make sure to select the version that matches your Hadoop installation.
 2. Clone this repository.
 Please note that the data files and main function (`main.scala`) have not been included in this repository.
 Therefore, the project cannot be directly executed.

 ## Functionalities